NotNinja/branding/docs/colors.md

 # Colors

-TODO: Introduction to colors
+This document contains the colors that are to be used when representing the !ninja brand.

 1. [Palette](#palette)

 ## Palette

-TODO: Introduction to palette
+The following colors are recommended to be used:

 | Color | Hex | RGB | CMYK |
 | ----- | --- | --- | ---- |